abhinandanarya06/cafeteria/README.md

 # Setup

 1. Clone this repo and go to repo's directory using terminal
+2. Register a site on Admin Console in [`https://www.google.com/recaptcha/about/`](https://www.google.com/recaptcha/about/) and copy SITE KEY and SECRET KEY
-2. Create a file `recaptcha.rb` in `config/initializer` folder and add content as follows
+3. Create a file `recaptcha.rb` in `config/initializer` folder and add content as follows

 ```ruby
 # config/initializer/recaptcha.rb